gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods7.md

         def test_2(self):
             # it should return an empty list when passed in a single element list
             self.assertEqual(main.get_all_elements_but_nth([4], 0), [],
-            msg = 'should return an empty array when passed in a single element array')
+            msg = 'should return an empty list when passed in a single element list')

         def test_3(self):
-            # it should return a mirror of the original array when passed an n out of range
+            # it should return a mirror of the original list when passed an n out of range
             self.assertEqual(main.get_all_elements_but_nth([4], 10), [4],
             msg = 'should return a mirror of the original list when passed an n out of range')

         def test_4(self):
-            # it should return an empty array when passed in an empty array
+            # it should return an empty list when passed in an empty list
             self.assertEqual(main.get_all_elements_but_nth([],0), [],
             msg = 'should return an empty list when passed in an empty list')